msleypen/RMI/README.md

-# Extreme Precipitation Analysis in Belgium (RMI)
+# Extreme Precipitation Analysis in Belgium

 [![Python](https://img.shields.io/badge/Python-3.11-blue.svg)](https://www.python.org/)

 This repository contains the data analysis pipeline for evaluating extreme precipitation in Belgium.
-It utilizes high-resolution **CORDEX.be II** climate models compared against historical observations from the **Royal Meteorological Institute (RMI)**.
+It compares high-resolution CORDEX.be II climate models against historical observations.

-The primary goal is to analyze historical biases, detect spatial trends in precipitation, and model extreme events using Extreme Value Theory (EVT).
+The primary goal is to assess the performance of these models.
+This is achieved by analysing historical biases, spatial trends in precipitation, and modelling extreme events using Extreme Value Theory (EVT).

 ---